erdo/fore-full-example-02-kotlin/README.md

 - The **bottom navigation bar** in this app has badges added to it so that we can demonstrate how the observer pattern can be used to automatically update parts of the UI as appropriate.
 For example, try fetching some fruit, then change tabs, then rotate the device - fore Observers will ensure that the badge number remains consistent, even after the fruit network request has returned with new fruit.

+- There is a permissions implementation you might want to steal, that pushes a lot of the boiler plate code out of the UI layer (using kotlin delegation)

+- The DI is straight forwardly implemented with Koin

+- The app uses a mix of techniques at the UI layer. eg: putting most of the view code in the Activity class, putting most of it in the Fragment class, and putting most of it in a custom View class, so you can compare the different ways of achieving the same thing.
+All the apps use the fore data binding technique for very lightweight ui layer code anyway

 > "fore Observers will ensure that the badge number remains consistent"